chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 With that success in mind, we decided to build a new [API service](https://github.com/EclipseFdn/eclipsefdn-project-adopters) responsible for managing adopters for all our projects.

 If needed, this new service will allow us to create an Adopters page for each of our working groups.
 This is something that we are currently working on for [Eclipse Cloud Development Tools](https://ecdtools.eclipse.org/).
-Organzations that wishes to be listed on this new page can submit their request today by following our [instructions](#how-can-my-organization-become-an-Adoptor-of-eclipse-technology).
+Organizations that wishes to be listed on this new page can submit their request today by following our [instructions](#how-can-my-organization-become-an-Adoptor-of-eclipse-technology).

 On top of that, every Eclipse project can now leverage our JavaScript plugin to display logos of adopters without committing them in their website git repository.